This program is full for 2018/19. New applicants will be put on a waiting list.

-Modules are generally delivered through lectures held in large or medium sized lecture halls.
-These lectures provide the foundations on which you're expected to explore further through independent reading and self-study time.
+Modules are generally delivered through lectures held in large or medium-sized lecture halls.
+In the UK, lectures provide the foundations on which you're expected to explore further on your own through independent reading and self-study time.
 Lectures can also be supplemented by smaller tutorials or seminar classes, which provide an opportunity for discussion in a smaller group setting.
 Exchange students are examined alongside full-time degree-seeking students.
 Most modules have an end of semester examination, however, some modules also include mid-term assignments and/or continuous assessment.

 You will indicate the college(s) from which you want take modules on your online application.
 After applying, you will be contacted by the appropriate schools at UoB with a list of available modules.
 Registration won't be confirmed until you arrive on campus.
 Therefore, it is very important that you select the same number of first and second choice modules in the case they become full or overlap in day and time.
 Search for UoB modules that may be available to you your term(s) abroad.

 - View foreign University of Birmingham modules and their equivalencies already approved by UMD (select University of Birmingham from the "Foreign University" list)